R0m1k3/LogiFlowManager/replit.md

 - July 09, 2025.
 Updated database schema to make quantity/unit optional for orders
 - July 09, 2025.
 Fixed admin store selector visibility and functionality in creation modals
 - July 09, 2025.
 Removed quantity display from order details modal, calendar, and orders table
+- July 10, 2025.
+Improved delivery modal with supplier-first workflow and order filtering
+- July 10, 2025.
+Relocated user profile and logout to bottom of sidebar for better UX

 ## User Preferences